aleBiagini/frontend/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+# Customization applied

+The project is locally served on https.

+To do that:
+- install local certificates using this tool https://github.com/FiloSottile/mkcert and insert them in "certs" folder
+- run the project always with npm start